-The objective of this report is to inform the planning authority regarding flood risk for the proposed development.
-The report assesses the proposed greenway route in accordance with the requirements of "The Planning System and Flood Risk Management Guidelines for Planning Authorities" determining the flood zone category along the route and presents information which would facilitate an informed decision of the planning application in the context of flood risk and level of vulnerability.
+The objective of this report is to inform the planning authority regarding flood risk for the proposed Boyne Greenway.
+The report assesses the proposed greenway route in accordance with the requirements of "The Planning System and Flood Risk Management Guidelines for Planning Authorities" determining the Flood Zone category along the route and presents information which would facilitate an informed decision of the planning application in the context of flood risk and level of vulnerability.